This guide was published in November 2019 and was last updated in February 2020

-"Rather than focusing on the behavior and needs of our buyers, we ended up creating buyer personas based on job function.
+"Rather than focusing on the behaviour and needs of our buyers, we ended up creating buyer personas based on job function.
 As a result, our content never really considered the wider business implications of a specific issue, meaning we were missing out on a lot of interested parties."

-So rather than the above, we now focus on the behavior and needs of our buyers – regardless of their business function (though this can help to segment the challenges, i.e. revenue and profit will be more important to a CEO than a marketing manager).
+So rather than the above, we now focus on the behaviour and needs of our buyers – regardless of their business function (though this can help to segment the challenges, i.e. revenue and profit will be more important to a CEO than a marketing manager).

 Here’s an example, if you provide HR software – with the old approach your target audience would only be those in HR looking to implement a new HR system.
 What about those who want a new HR system but don’t belong to HR?
 They may want a new system to make it easier to book holidays or track professional development needs.